stellar/stellar-core/docs/questions.md

 		tx would only need 64bit for destination and source
 	Downsides:
-		Creating an account would have to be a special kind of tx Easier to accidently send to the wrong person?
+		Creating an account would have to be a special kind of tx Easier to accidentally send to the wrong person?
-		Makes it more complicted to go from secret key to account
+		Makes it more complicated to go from secret key to account

 Do we check seq numbers when we check validity?